solana-developers/solana-cookbook/docs/core-concepts/accounts.md

 - Accounts have a max size of 10MB (10 Mega Bytes)
 - PDA accounts have a max size of 10KB (10 Kilo Bytes)
 - PDA accounts can be used to sign on behalf of a program
-- Account size is static
+- Accounts size are fixed at creation time, but can be adjusted using [realloc](https://solanacookbook.com/references/programs.html#how-to-change-account-size)
 - Account data storage is paid with rent
 - Default account owner is the System Program
   :::